CoreyCorza/ComfyUI-CRZnodes/README.md

 # Installation
-Git clone like you normally do to the `custom_nodes` folder.
+git clone like you normally do to the `custom_nodes` folder -->  `git clone https://github.com/CoreyCorza/ComfyUI-CRZnodes.git`
 There are no requirements.

 Or install via the comfyui manager using url    `https://github.com/CoreyCorza/ComfyUI-CRZnodes.git`